-Parameter Value Description f File name Filename; must be according to the DOS name convention (drive, path, name, extension) Always write file names in capital letters.
+Parameter Value Description f File name Filename; must be according to the DOS name convention (drive, path, name, extension) File names are case sensitive.
 The file must already be copied to the printer RAM or the memory card.

 How it works